 Rather than booking one of the cruise line’s packaged excursions, save money by using a third party supplier.
 They provide the same experience at a fraction of the price.

 For independent excursions try Port Promotions.
-On our Viking cruise in the Mediterranean Sea we had an amazing Rome tour with LivItaly.
+On my Viking cruise in the Mediterranean Sea I had an amazing Rome tour with LivItaly.

 7. Check Email